 The sediment transport and morphologic time steps are the time steps at which the transport and bed change equations are calculated.
 For the explicit model, these time steps can be several times that of the hydrodynamic model.
-Table 4-23 gives a description, default value, and range for the sediment transport and morphologic time steps.
-The option is available to not calculate the morphology change during the ramp period.
-The best practice is the start the model simulation so that the time when the ramp period ends corresponds to the time of the measured bathymetry.
-This avoids the initial bed erosion (although slight) of the bed.
-This also facilitates calculating simulation statistics such as transport rates and residual currents.
+Table 4-18 gives a description, default value, and range for the sediment transport and morphologic time steps.